Pan Gulf Technologies Engineering Services

 Solutions:

-• We brainstormed as a team and came up with the best assumptions that could be made.
-Later, the prepared assumptions led us to easy approval of the drawings by the client.
+We brainstormed as a team and made the best possible assumptions.
+These assumptions later led to the easy approval of the drawings by the client.

-• We took a different approach here, the ring being the most critical part of the habitat was finalized first using the design drawing elevation.
-A top down approach was followed in the habitat detailing.
-Where the topmost steel was finalized first, followed by the connection points, the degree and orientation of bent HSS columns, then by a split base plate.
+We took a different approach here: since the ring was the most critical part of the habitat, it was finalized first using the design drawing elevation.
+A top-down approach was followed in the habitat detailing, where the topmost steel was finalized first, followed by the connection points, the degree and orientation of the bent HSS columns, and then the split base plate.

-• We also took a trial and error approach here, it was done to get a best geometrical fit for the habitats.
-A lot of adjustments in the dimensions, degree of bends, slopes and elevations were made to obtain a best fit, and these were approved by the design team in the submittals.
+We also adopted a trial-and-error approach to achieve the best geometrical fit for the habitats.
+A lot of adjustments in dimensions, the degree of bends, slopes, and elevations were made to obtain the best fit, and these were approved by the design team in the submittals.

 Get in touch with our